florianstijven/Browne-data-OTR/README.md

 Because the original data cannot be shared, we simulated a data set that is similar to the original data.
 The code to simulate these data is present in the `Multiple Imputation/Simulated Data Set/` directory.
-This directory contains a separate README file explaining the structure fo the simulated data and how these data were simulated.
+This directory contains a separate README file explaining the structure of the simulated data and how these data were simulated.